Home Free (group)

 Home Free is an American country a cappella group of five vocalists: Adam Bell-Bastien, Adam Chance, Rob Lundquist, Adam Rupp, and Tim Foust.
 Starting as a show group, they toured with approximately 200 shows a year across the United States.
 The group won the fourth season of The Sing-Off on NBC in 2013.
 They sang an arrangement of Hunter Hayes's "I Want Crazy" as their final competitive song, earning the group $100,000 and a recording contract with Sony.

 The band released their first major label album, Crazy Life, in February 2014.
-Their latest album, Challenge the Sea, was released in September 2025.
+Their latest album, Challenge the Sea (Deluxe), was released in June 2026.